bclark86/sports-analytics/_sources/landing-page.md

 + NFL
 + Business of Sports

+Various helper functions are used to source data for analysis.
+Those can be found in the [Github repo](https://github.com/bclark86/sports-analytics/tree/master/sports-analytics-with-python/helpers) for this project.

 ## Acknowledgements

 The inspiration for this work comes from a Sports Economics class I took during my MBA @ NYU Stern.
 The course is taught by one of the best professors I had, [Simon Bowmaker](https://www.stern.nyu.edu/faculty/bio/simon-bowmaker).